Eastern Busway, Auckland: Edgewater / Te Taha Wai

 Edgewater (Te Taha Wai in Māori) is a future busway station, named after the nearby Edgewater Drive.
 The station is undergoing planning and design and is expected to be opened in 2027.
 The station will have staggered platform layout, separated by the Edgewater Drive junction.

 Gossamer / Koata

 Gossamer (Koata in Māori) is a future busway station, named after the nearby Gossamer Drive.
 The station is undergoing planning and design and is expected to be opened in 2027.
 The station will have staggered platform layout on either side of Gossamer Drive with the platforms being separated by the junction and the busway crossing over Tī Rākau Drive.

 Burswood / Pōhatu

 Burswood (Pōhatu in Māori) is a future busway station that will serve the suburb of Burswood.
-The busway will curve away from Tī Rākau Drive, and the station will located behind Bunnings.
+The busway will curve away from Tī Rākau Drive, and the station will be located behind Bunnings.
 The station is undergoing planning and design and is expected to be opened in 2027.